 - For visitors who are deaf or hard of hearing

-- For visitors who have dementia
+- For visitors with dementia and their care partners

 - MNHS Statement on Accessibility